• Skip to primary navigation

 Any time of year can be the right time to lose weight, get more exercise, and eat well, right?

-Perhaps your doctor said you’d better do x, y, or z or you’ll have to take medication or have a procedure.
-Or maybe you just want an enhanced sense of wellness and self-esteem.
+Perhaps your doctor advised you to do x, y, or z, or you may need to take medication or undergo a procedure.
+Or perhaps you simply want to enhance your sense of wellness and self-esteem.

-Now is the time to get with the program.
+Now is the time to get on board.
 The sooner you form wholesome habits, the better!

 How to Stick With Your Health and Fitness Goals

 Post your goals on your bathroom mirror or carry them with you in your pocket or purse.
-According to scientific studies, this simple act of writing your goals can make a big difference.
+According to scientific studies, simply writing down your goals can make a significant difference.
 [1] Read them – several times a day!

 2. By the same token, weigh yourself every day.
 You’ll have a harder time mindlessly eating since you’re aware of your most minute weight changes and are more likely to pay attention.
 This technique works!
 Try this free chart.
 [2]